m1rz11/WinampXP/README.md

 [Godron "The1" Freeman](https://github.com/The1Freeman), for doing a huge amount of work with xml files and porting some features over from [Winamp 2000 SP4](https://github.com/The1Freeman/Winamp2000SP4).

+### TODO:
+- Optimize the hell out of the code, remove unused stuff
+- Finally fix the dark display

 ### Planned features
 - Dark display
 - Window themes (Olive Green, Silver, Media Center, Royale Noir)